 When I was a little boy, my father came home one day and gave me and my brother a flashlight.
 I aimed it at the night sky to signal the people on the stars.
 My dad laughed and told me it would take years for it to be seen by anyone.
 I was amazed and confused, but it had piqued my interest in science and understanding the why behind all things in nature.

 Soon after he got me some binoculars which showed so many more stars and it was great to see nature and wildlife too.
 When I was 12 I finally got my first telescope.
 It was a 4-inch reflector telescope with a focal length of 900 mm.
-I had a lot of fun exploring the night sky but the thirst for knowledge grew and more questions arose …
+I had a lot of fun exploring the night sky but my thirst for knowledge grew and more questions arose …

 If you have any questions regarding binoculars, please feel free to email me.
 I’m sure I can give you a few tips.